microsoft/historian-query/README.md

 | PR03.849ZMC3525_PRESS_PV | 2023-08-01 00:00:20.000 | 7.371169     | 3       | 2023-08-01 00:00:18.000 |
 | ...                      |                         |              |         |                         |

 Each tag now has observations every 10 seconds.
-Note that the original time stamps are are slightly earlier, and some have been filled forward several times (no newer observation available).
+Note that the original time stamps `orig_ts` are slightly earlier, and some have been filled forward several times (no newer observation is available).

 We can now use standard Spark tools for aggregation and feature engineering, e.g. average over 5 minute windows: